 That's when I know my mind must have switched on, very much like the electric sensor for our furnace, which I can hear underneath the kitchen floor suddenly clicking, running, then clicking off (though this might actually serve better as an illustration of how poorly insulated our floors are).
 A moment's hesitation on my part--oh, damn, where is number 6 again, the walk or the chute?--causes everything to fall apart in an instant.
 Dogs are so attentive to our bodies that the slightest inclination of the shoulders can send them in a different direction.
 You're not aware that your foot was pointing half an inch off from where you wanted your dog to go; or that your eyes had flicked for a second over there and not here, but your dog saw it.
 You weren't aware that your dog did, but then your dog speaks body language, and you're just a beginner in it, struggling along with your tapes and remedial classes and your execrable pronunciation.
 Your dog is fluent, writing poetry with full mastery of tense, nuance, tone.

 Sometimes I listen to Bach concertos, Glenn Gould at the piano, cranked to the top.
 This is the recording that keeps the plane up when I fly; I think it must be the sound of Gould's breath and hum under the music.
 These compositions are so head-exploding, so humanly impossible, that half the time I am able to write, and half the time I burst into tears.
-Anyway, crying seems the only proper response to this music's hugeness: it is an aural cathedral, so full of awesomeness the whole sweep of human existence is there before you, and you are at once aware of its puny futility and i
+Anyway, crying seems the only proper response to this music's hugeness: it is an aural cathedral, so full of awesomeness the whole sweep of human existence is there before you, and you are at once aware of its puny futility and its unspeakable wonder.

 If this doesn't get the words out onto the screen, I might resort to another finger of bourbon, for exactly the same reason that I do so when at a party: intense social anxiety.
 I have to fake myself out, chemically if necessary, so I don't think about what I'm doing wrong, which will cause me to fall to the floor in a paroxysm of self-consciousness, and then I'm rather unlikely to attract a date, aren't I?
 Not to mention a brilliant sentence.